 Every once in a while, you come across a simple story that brings a smile to your face and a tear to your eye; a story that makes you realize what is important and gives you hope for the future.
-Today I discovered once such story on Facebook from two young fellow Canadians, Josh and Grace.
+Today I discovered once such story about Down Syndrome from two fellow Canadians, Josh and Grace Curley.

 Josh is 18 years old and has Down Syndrome.
 Grace is his older sister and best friend.
 They have a message that they would like to share.
 They need no help from me.
 Everything is eloquently explained in the two-minute video below.

 It’s hard to imagine anyone not being touched after seeing this.
 In their 18-picture, 115-word slide show, Josh and Grace convey a message of love, understanding, openness and respect for others—virtues that are too often lacking nowadays.

 There are also several things that we can learn from Josh and Grace when it comes to public speaking and presentation skills.

 Public speaking lessons

 - Have a clear message.

 - Don’t use complicated words when simple ones will do.

 - Facial expressions and gestures enhance the effectiveness of your words.

 - Eye contact is crucial to forming a bond with the audience.